tferrari92/automate-all-the-things/README.md

 As I explained before, the Ingress will automatically create an AWS Application Load Balancer.
 This LB takes a few moments to become active, so our pipeline will wait until it is ready.
 When it's ready, the pipeline will get it's URL and admin account password.
 These will be exported as an artifact.

-Finally, it will create the ArgoCD [application resource](argo-cd/application.yaml) for our app, which will be watching the [/helm/my-app](helm/my-app) directory in our repo, and automatically create all the resources it finds and apply any future changes me make there.
+Finally, it will create the ArgoCD [application resource](argo-cd/application.yaml) for our app, which will be watching the [/helm/my-app directory](helm/my-app) in our repo, and automatically create all the resources it finds and apply any future changes me make there.
+The [/helm/my-app directory](helm/my-app) simulates what would be our k8s infrastructure repository.

 <br/>